 When choosing an agent, the most important question to ask yourself is this: 'Which agent will get the best result for me?'
 Ask Your Move to value your home to compare their offering and fees.

 Add up the estate agent fees, legal fees, removals and all other costs associated with your move.
 Do this now so that there are no nasty surprises further down the line.
 Your Move has a team of Financial Consultants who are ready to help you calculate the costs involved in the house buying process.

 It is a legal requirement that all properties in England and Wales are marketed with an Energy Performance Certificate (EPC) which gives your property an energy efficiency rating.
 Your Move can organise this for you.

 It’s time to get the property details just right.
 Your Move will send a professional photographer to your property, to take photos and a video for a virtual tour (if applicable) so stage your home to look its best.
 Next, work with your agent to pick the very best images.
 Your Move will send you a fantastic set of digitally enhanced photographs to choose from.

 Almost all buyers now start their property search online, so make sure you’re making the most of the internet.
 You should expect your agent to list your property on Rightmove and Zoopla as a bare minimum.
-Choose Your Move and your property will also be listed on your-move.co.uk, the most visited estate agency website in the UK.
 Your Move will also give you advanced web positioning on property portals.
 These help to make your property stand out during those all important first few days on the market.
 Finally, don’t forget to share your property from your own Facebook and Twitter profiles.